-MohBad: Nigerian fans demand justice after Afrobeat star's death
+MohBad: Nigerian fans demand justice after Afrobeats star's death

 The 27-year-old singer, whose real name was Ilerioluwa Aloba, died in hospital in Lagos.
 The exact circumstances of his death have not been made public.

-The Lagos state governor to promise a thorough investigation.
+The Lagos state governor has promised a thorough investigation.

-On Tuesday, Babajide Sanwo-Olu tweeted that he had invited the country's secret police to help find out what had happened to Mohbad, asking anyone with information to come forward - but urging his fans to refrain from making inflammatory statements.
+On Tuesday, Babajide Sanwo-Olu tweeted that he had invited the country's secret police to help find out what had happened to MohBad, asking anyone with information to come forward - but urging his fans to refrain from making inflammatory statements.

 A special investigative team has been set up and the body of the singer is to be exhumed for an autopsy.